 Exceptional DBAs make investments.
 They invest in themselves to stay at the top of their game through education and peer collaboration.
 They invest extra effort to make sure that not only is the job done, but that it is done as well as possible.
 They invest in the community by contributing to the body of work at large, and perhaps even serve as mentors for individuals within their circles.

-What are some of the biggest challenges for DBAs in the immediate future?
+What are some of the biggest challenges for DBAs in

 I think the cloud will present some changes to the role of the DBA.
 While I don’t agree with the popular opinion that the cloud will spell the end of the job of the DBA as we know it, I think smart DBAs are already looking ahead for ways to adapt what they do to fit into the cloud computing model.

 What advice would you give to a person who is considering becoming a DBA?

 SQL Server is a great place to be right now, but it’s also a very big field.
 For anyone considering getting in to this field, I would say that you need to find an area in which to focus.
 Explore the roles of DBA, database developer, BI practitioner, etc., to see which fits you best, but make it a goal to specialize in just one area.